LUA rules run within the same environment as described in DNS Modes of Operation.

 pickwhashed

-(weightparams)¶Based on the hash of bestwho
+(values)¶Based on the hash of bestwho

-, returns an IP address from the list
+, returns a string from the list

 supplied, as weighted by the various weight